thisdot/starter.dev/starters/serverless-framework-sqs-dynamodb/README.md

 **Note:** All tests are co-located with their implementation files.

+### Default API Routes

+This starter kit ships with a set of RESTful APIs.
+All routes are served via `http://localhost:4000` when using the local development mode.

+- `GET /healthcheck` returns the status of the databases
+- `GET /swagger` returns OpenAPI documentation for the API via Swagger
+- `POST /generate_job` generates a job to run on the queue

+**Technology CRUD**

+- `GET /technology` returns all technologies in the database
+- `POST /technology` creates a new technology record
+- `GET /technology/:id` get a technology by ID
+- `PUT /technology/:id` update a technology by ID
+- `DELETE /technology/:id` delete a technology by ID

 ## Serverless Configuration

 This kit uses the TypeScript option for configuration.
 It is type checked using the `@serverless/typescript` definitions over the DefinitelyTyped definitions because DefinitelyTyped is currently behind on its definition.
 However, the `@serverless/typescript` types have known issues with certain fields are noted directly in the configuration.